 The etherFAX Secure Exchange Network (SEN) is the world’s largest fax network, leveraging military-grade encryption and hybrid cloud technology to provide 100 percent secure communications.
 Using methods defined by the Elliptic Curve Integrated Encryption Scheme (ECIES), the new etherFAX SENx solution offers true end-to-end encryption to guarantee that information is encrypted from the moment it leaves the sending device or application until it is accepted and validated by the receiving party.

-As more providers begin to communicate and share test results with patients online rather than in person, strong identity authentication is crucial to protect PHI.
+As more providers begin to communicate and share test results with patients online rather than in person, strong identity authentication is crucial to protect PHI & patient identity.
 According to a report from the Identity Theft Resource Center (ITRC) and CyberScout, unauthorized access to PHI is reported as the second largest threat to healthcare data.